blazium-engine/blazium/CONTRIBUTING.md

 ## Contributing to Blazium translations

-You can contribute to Blazium translations on [Hosted Weblate](https://hosted.weblate.org/projects/blazium-engine/), an open source and web-based translation platform.
+In the future you can contribute to Blazium translations, a link will be provide in the future for this.

 Please refer to Blazium's [editor and documentation localization guidelines](https://docs.blazium.app/en/latest/contributing/documentation/editor_and_docs_localization.html) for an overview of the translation resources and what they correspond to.